 More info on how to use the sysex librarian can be found at; http://www.snoize.com/SysExLibrarian/docs.html

 Complete info on all our sounds can be found at: www.kidnepro.com.
-If you have any questions please contact us via phone or e-mail.
+If you have any questions please contact us.